Treasury will unveil economic forecasts, including GDP growth and unemployment

 Speaking to RNZ this morning, Robertson said the numbers were scenarios, rather than forecasts because forecasting was very hard at the moment.

-But Robertson said all the scenarios show a "significant hit" to the economy.
+But he said all the scenarios show a "significant hit" to the economy.

 In the best-case scenario, GDP would contract by 4.5 per cent in the year to June.